Georgia Certificate of Authority

 Related: Get a Georgia Registered Agent

 If your company was not incorporated in Georgia, but you wish to do business there, you need to apply for a Georgia Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Georgia.
+Acquiring Georgia Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Georgia.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-How to Get a Certificate of Authority in Georgia:
+How to Get a Georgia Certificate of Authority in:

 The most efficient way to apply for your Georgia certificate of authority is using the online application, which involves a fee paid to the GA Secretary of State of $225.

-When applying as a corporation (profit or non-profit), you must also include a Certificate of Good Standing (known as a Certificate of Existence in Georgia) from your home state, dated within the past 90 days.
+When applying as a corporation (profit or non-profit), you must also include a Certificate of Good Standing (known in Georgia as a Certificate of Existence) from your home state, dated within the past 90 days.
 LLC applicants are not required to include this document.

 You must also appoint and list a Georgia Registered Agent.
 A Registered Agent must be maintained at all times.
 We can provide this service at a cost of just $99/year.

-If your company does or will do business in Georgia, but it was not formed in Georgia, you will often need to obtain Foreign Qualification.
+If your company does or will do business in Georgia, but was not formed there, you will often need to obtain a Georgia Foreign Qualification.
 Typically, “doing business” is defined by activities such as maintaining a physical office or having employees in the state.